 Common (social) titles

 Regardless of your sex, you can use any normal title you wish.
-You can be an unmarried "Mrs", an elderly "Master", or a very young "Ms".
-You can also be a female "Mr" and a male "Miss".
-We cover titles and genders further in this article.
+You can be an unmarried 'Mrs', an elderly 'Master', or a very young 'Ms'.
+You can also be a female 'Mr' and a male 'Miss'.
+Read more about titles and genders when changing your name.

 Military and academic titles